-For Jackie Robinson, who had shown his willingness, in not, desire to stand up and fight racism.
+Robinson had always shown his willingness, if not desire, to stand up and fight racism.
 Now he was being asked to quietly turn the other cheek.
-Rickey explained that everything was riding on him and his ability to refrain from getting drawn into a fight would determine whether the “Noble Experiment” was successful.
+Rickey explained that everything was riding on him, and his ability to refrain from getting drawn into a fight would determine whether the “Noble Experiment” was successful.
 Jackie asked him “Are you looking for a Negro who is afraid to fight back?”
 Rickey replied that he needed a Negro player who “had guts enough not to fight back.”
-Jackie agreed and signed a contract for $600/month.
+Jackie agreed and signed a contract for $600.00/month.
 Jackie returned home to tell Rachel the news and the two were married in February 1946 (their friend, Rev. Karl Downs, officiated over their wedding).

 Before the season started, a number of the Brooklyn Dodger ballplayers threatened to sit out the games rather than play with Robinson.
 The mutiny was resolved when manager Leo Durocher told the players “I do not care if the guy is yellow or black, or if he has stripes like a f*ckin’ zebra.
 I’m the manager of this team, and I say he plays.
 What’s more, I say he can make us all rich.
 And if any of you cannot use the money, I will see that you are all traded.”

 On the afternoon of April 15, 1947, Jackie Robinson started at first base for the Brooklyn Dodgers at Ebbets Field.
 He went hitless in his debut.
 His presence on the field encouraged countless Black fans to become Brooklyn Dodgers fans overnight.
 Many of his teammates came around, including some of those who had threatened to strike.
-Most noteworthy of his teammates was Pee Wee Reese, who as a southerner may have been expected to hold racist views, but he stood beside Robinson, often with his arm around him.
+Most noteworthy of his teammates was Pee Wee Reese, who, as a southerner, may have been expected to hold racist views, but he stood beside Robinson, often with his arm around him.
 On the other hand, rival ball clubs launched torrent after torrent of racial slurs and insults at him.
 The abuse by the Philadelphia Phillies was so bad that Commissioner Chandler threatened to penalize Phillies manager Ben Chapman and his team if the abuse continued (Chapman had even ordered his pitchers to hit Robinson with a pitch if the count reached 3-0 rather than walk him).
+On one occasion, Chapman harangued Robinson from the dugout with such barbs as ” Hey, n!gger, why don’t you go back to the cotton fields where you belong?”and “They’re waiting for you int he jungles, black boy,” and “Hey, snowflake, which one of those white boys’ wives are you dating tonight?”
 The behavior of the Phillies had an unintended effect however, with Branch Rickey declaring that Phillies manager Ben Chapman “did more than anybody to unite the Dodgers.
 When he poured out that string of unconscionable abuse, he solidified and united thirty men.”

 The next season was successful for Robinson as well.
 He moved over to play second base and hit .296 with 22 stolen bases.
 The stress that he felt was lightened as more and more Blacks were signed by teams throughout the Major Leagues (Larry Doby debuted for the Cleveland Indians on July 5, 1947 and Roy Campanella would join Jackie on the Dodgers on April 20, 1948).